If my Financial Aid is complete, but I decide I do not want to take classes, what should I do?

 Does my SAP status from another institution affect my Financial Aid status at Butler?

-During the 2013-2014 academic year, if a student goes to a 'Warning' status (probationary student), you will go back to 'Good Standing' if both semester and overall GPA is a 2.0 AND both semester and overall completion is is at least 67%.
+If a student goes to a 'Warning' status (probationary student), you will go back to 'Good Standing' if both semester and overall GPA is a 2.0 AND both semester and overall completion is is at least 67%.
 If a student does not meet these standards, they will automatically go back to 'Suspension' status and will not be eligible for any Federal Financial Aid at Butler until they meet the minimal Financial Aid standards.

 What if I have never received Financial Aid at Butler, but I have taken Butler classes and my overall GPA is below a 2.0, or my overall completion rate is below 67%, does this affect my eligibility for Financial Aid?